 Cosmetic Dentistry has come a long way – even in the last ten years.
 These days, just about anyone can achieve a “Hollywood smile” with the placement of veneers or Lumineers, a name-brand of veneers.
 Made of a thin and quite natural-looking material, veneers are essentially tiny, porcelain “shells” that are bonded or glued to the top of the teeth to provide a more attractive appearance.
 Continue reading “Lumineers Vs. Traditional Veneers”

 Oral health is an important component of an overall healthy lifestyle that extends far beyond the mouth.
 The way that you treat your teeth will affect how your body treats you.
 People who do not brush, floss, or swish mouthwash frequently can put themselves at risk for serious oral and other health complications later in life.
 While hotly debated, poor oral health has even been tied to issues that include heart attacks, diabetes and even strokes.
 Continue reading “The Importance of Oral Health”

 Not only is bad breath embarrassing, but when it’s caused by an underlying dental or oral condition, it can be a difficult problem to fix!

 For some, bad breath, also known as halitosis, is a lingering problem that can inhibit a person’s self confidence.
 Continue reading “Got Bad Breath?
-Find Out What May Be Causing It & How to Fix It”
+Find Out Why & How to Fix It”

 There are many afflictions that can affect the health and function of our teeth.
 That’s why oral hygiene is so important!
 Whether it’s smiling at an acquaintance or biting into a delicious meal, our teeth are used for so many purposes.